What we offer

 The types of projects we work on

-Our work is heavily focused on implementing change.
+Whether it’s improving outcomes or releasing savings our work is heavily focused on implementing change.
 We’re often commissioned to help teams struggling with a messy problem to make sense of it and to get started in tackling it quickly.
 The kinds of projects we often work on include:

 Basis helped us to build out and accelerate work on two areas which are vitally important for The Trust.
 Firstly, they helped us map out and prioritise key areas of improvements within our volunteer journey, and secondly to develop and prioritise the most impactful and viable ‘iconic ideas’ for how volunteers can enable The Trust to support more young people.